-Nurse assisting, medical information management, physician assisting, and health service administration are all job fields that can be roughly described as “medical support.”
+Nurse assisting, medical information management, physician assisting, and health service administration are all job fields that can be described as “medical support.”
 Most people with these jobs don’t treat patients directly, though they may regularly interact with patients, but they do manage other parts of the health system that make it possible for doctors and nurses to do their jobs more easily.

-Many programs will demand time in a healthcare facility to obtain hands-on training before the nursing assistant is deemed qualified to take the certification examination.
-Even online study programs for the certified nursing assistant’s certification will require hands-on study at a healthcare facility near you.
+If you want to enter the healthcare field as a certified nursing assistant, you’ll need the proper training.
+Many programs will require time in a healthcare facility to obtain hands-on training before the nursing assistant is deemed qualified to take the certification examination.
+Online programs will also require hands-on study at a healthcare facility near you.

 Medical Information Technicians and Managers

 Managing patient information, billing records, treatment histories, prescriptions, and the host of other data that are generated by medical facilities requires sophisticated computer systems and people who know how to use them.
 There are whole associate’s, bachelor’s, and master’s degrees dedicated to teaching people how to securely manage sensitive and private medical data.

 Medical information techs usually have an associate’s degree.
 Becoming a health information tech requires knowledge in database security, healthcare information standards, medical terminology, and clinical classification and coding systems.

 Most medical assistants work in physicians’ offices, hospitals, outpatient clinics, and other healthcare facilities and help to complete administrative and clinical tasks in the offices of physicians, hospitals, and other healthcare facilities.
 They also perform the following duties:

 - Clean and sterilize instruments and medical equipment, and tidy examination rooms.

 - Give medications to patients on the instructions of a doctor.